 I have an entire post where I shared a more detailed breakdown of my morning routine plus 5 morning habits I believe all stay at home moms should have.

 Afternoons are nap time which my toddler absolutely needs!
 It is also time for me to get work done.
 So I keep afternoons clear on my schedule.
+This is also a great time to do something for yourself like a hobby!

-EVENINGS = family time
+EVENINGS: family time

 Evenings are for family time at our house.
 Since I already got my errands and housework done, I don’t have to try to do those things at night.
 The only housework I do is cleaning up after supper, but that doesn’t take long because I keep up with it throughout the day.
 I do work a few times a week in the evenings after the kids go to bed too.